 12: Listen to binaural beats

 Binaural beats are a special type of soundwave that you can listen to which guides your brain into various states.
 They’re easy to use, you just listen to them through your headphones as you’re trying to go to sleep.
 You can get started with them here (just get any package that you like the look of).
+You can also try these binaural beats which have a ‘sleep’ package designed to help you get to sleep faster.

 13: Take a warm bath before bed